-Molly Smith, Ph.D. is an Assistant Professor in the Department of Criminal Justice at the University of Arkansas at Little Rock.
+Molly Smith, Ph.D. is an Assistant Professor in the School of Criminal Justice and Criminology at the University of Arkansas at Little Rock.
 She joined the faculty in the fall of 2016 after receiving her Ph.D. in Criminal Justice from Sam Houston State University.
 She also holds both a M.A. in Criminal Justice and Criminology and a B.A. in Criminal Justice from Sam Houston State University.

 Her research interests broadly relate to the study of sex crimes, with specific focuses on sexual assault on college campuses and the commercial sex trade.
 Her primary research goal is to add to the limited empirical understanding about sex traffickers and the men who purchase sex.
 In line with this goal, her dissertation examines how sex buyers’ age and stage in the life-course influences their motivations for seeking out prostituted women.
 She believes that identifying such motivations is key given that further research on the demand aspect of the commercial sex trade could generate new practices for handling the men who purchase sex, thus potentially limiting recidivism among this population and reducing future victimization among sex workers.